Domza64/Send-Me-Files/README.md

 # Send Me Files

-**Send Me Files** is a web app I built to easily transfer files, specifically pictures and videos (though it supports any type of file).
-I created it for my own needs, as a way to receive files without relying on apps like WhatsApp.
-It’s also a cool portfolio project that demonstrates my skills in full-stack development.
+**Send Me Files** is a web app I built for fun.
+I made it for my own needs, as a way to easily transfer files (i guess mostly pctures and videos) without relying on apps like WhatsApp.
+It’s also a cool learning and portfolio project.

 ---

-### Development Setup
+## Development Setup

 To run this webapp in **development mode**: